OWASP/www-project-ai-security-and-privacy-guide/index.md

 ---

-AI applications are on the rise and so are the concerns regarding AI safety, privacy, ethicality, fairness, trustworthiness, robustness, security etc. This guide wants to provide clear and actionable insights on designing, creating, testing and procuring secure and privacy-preserving AI systems.
+AI applications are on the rise and so are the concerns regarding AI security and privacy.
+This guide wants to provide clear and actionable insights on designing, creating, testing and procuring secure and privacy-preserving AI systems.

 # Project status
 This page is the current outcome of this project.
 The goal of the project is to collect and present the state of the art on these topics through community collaboration.
 First in the form of this page, and later probably in other document forms.
-Please provide your input through Pull requests or by submitting issues, and let's make this guide better and better.
+Please provide your input through pull requests / submitting issues (see [repo](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/)) or emailing the project lead, and let's make this guide better and better.

 # How to deal with AI security
 1. Keep on doing everything you are already doing for cybersecurity